0xAX/asm/content/asm_3.md

 	jmp exit
 ```

-Note that although we expect to get two command-line arguments, we are comparing the actual number with `3`.
+Note that although we expect two command-line arguments, we compare the actual number with `3`.
 This is because the first implicit argument for every program is its name.

 After making sure that the required number of command-line arguments are passed to our program, we can start working with them.
 But what do we need to do?
 Here are the steps:

-1. Convert the given command line arguments to integer numbers and calculate the sum of the given numbers.
+1. Convert the given command-line arguments to integer numbers and calculate their sum.
-2. Convert the result back to string and print it to the standard output.
+2. Convert the result back to a string and print it to the standard output.

 In the next two sections, we will see a detailed explanation of these steps.